UHN Summer Training and Research STAR Program

 Learning Session Dates and Topics:

-Thursday June 1, 2-3 pm – Exploring Careers in Research and Healthcare
+July 19, 2-3:30 pm – Navigating Futures: Exploring Diverse Careers in Science and Healthcare Panel Session

-UHN summer students who watch or attend at least three learning sessions and present their research will be given a certificate of program completion.
+UHN summer students who watch or attend at least four learning sessions and present their research will be given a certificate of program completion.

-Summer Training and Research (STAR) Program Learning Sessions Details
+UHN Summer Training and Research (STAR) Program Learning Session Schedule

 Summer Research Awards

-Students are encouraged to explore other summer research awards that they may be eligible for.
-Some programs will also have awards available for the best presentations at Summer Research Days.
+Students are encouraged to explore summer research awards that they may be eligible for.
+Some programs will also grant awards for best presentations at summer Research Days.

 If you are aware of a summer research program or award that you would like promoted on our website please email ortadmin@uhn.ca.